Royal United Hospitals Bath NHS Foundation Trust: History

 The trust's chief executive is Cara Charles-Barks, who took over in September 2020 on the retirement of James Scott.
+In November 2024, Charles-Barks was appointed as the first joint chief executive of the three trusts.

 RUH redevelopment

 In 2008, plans were revealed for a £100 million redevelopment of the pre-World War II RUH North buildings, which would include an increase in single-occupancy rooms in line with Government targets.
 The first stage of this work was originally planned to start in 2012.
 In 2014, a five-year development plan, incorporating a new cancer centre, was confirmed.

 Royal National Hospital for Rheumatic Diseases

-The trust which ran the specialist Royal National Hospital for Rheumatic Diseases was taken over by the RUH Trust in 2015.
+In 2015 the trust took over the specialist Royal National Hospital for Rheumatic Diseases NHS Foundation Trust which was experiencing financial difficulties.
 In 2019 the hospital moved from its historic building in central Bath to a new building adjacent to the main RUH building at Combe Park.

 Sulis Hospital

 In 2021 the trust bought the private hospital, Circle Bath, from Circle Health.
-This gives the trust a separate cold elective site and will be used to increase diagnostic capacity.
-30% of the capacity will still be used for private work.

-It is called Sulis Hospital and is at Peasedown St John, about 6 mi south of the Combe Park site.
-It is used for high-volume and low-complexity work and more than 1,100 two-year NHS waiters were treated at Sulis in 2021/2.
-Private activity increased from 33% in 2019-20 to 40% in 2021-22.
+It was intended that 30% of its capacity would still be used for private work.
+The hospital, built in 2010, was renamed Sulis Hospital and is at Peasedown St John, about 6 mi south of the Combe Park site.
+It is used for high-volume and low-complexity work, and more than 1,100 two-year NHS waiters were treated there in 2021–22.
+Private activity increased from 33% in 2019–20 to 40% in 2021–22.